 The population of Red Deer has been steadily growing and has reached a landmark as of this year.
-It is the third city in Alberta to reach a population above 100,000 people.
+It is the third city in Alberta to reach a population above 100,000 people (as of mid-2017 estimates).
 Red Deer now has an overall population of 100,418, and the projections for growth during the coming years estimate that, with the growth rate of 2.23% continuing, Red Deer could reach a population of 128,420 by the year 2020.

 One thing that can hinder a city from growth is the lack of an educated labor force.
 Red Deer does not have that issue as 54% of the labor force has completed some form of post-secondary education.
 The standard working age of 15 to 65 now makes up 71% of the overall workforce, with over 5,000 businesses and industries within Red Deer alone.